Hi, I’m Frank Elavsky

 I research, design, engineer, contribute to standards, and talk about things at the intersection of data work and accessibility.
 I consider myself a maker and a builder before anything else, but I like to think I also do this work critically.

-At CMU, I am advised by Dominik Moritz and Patrick Carrington and a member of the Data Interaction Group and AXLE Lab.
+I’m a PhD student and researcher at the Human-Computer Interaction Institute at Carnegie Mellon University.
+I am advised by Dominik Moritz and Patrick Carrington and a member of the Data Interaction Group and AXLE Lab.
 I am also a W3C invited expert in data visualization in the ARIA Working Group and volunteer my time with other efforts.

 My background